epccs/RPUno/Hardware/README.md

 ## Overview

-This board has an ATmega328p microcontroller.
-The board has options for DIN mount and pluggable connectors for some functions.
-Six Digital input/output (in two groups of three plus a current source) are connected through level shifting transistors to the pluggable connectors.
-Two ADC inputs (each with a current source) are connected to the pluggable connectors.
-Capture hardware (ICP1) with a current source is connected to the pluggable connector.
-The board power can be from 7 thru 36 VDC and is protected against reverse polarity with a P-channel Mosfet.
-The input power voltage can be measured with ADC channel 7 and the input power current can be measured with ADC channel 6.
-Power to the shield VIN pin may be disabled by setting digital IO2 low.
-An ATmega328p can be programmed with the GCC toolchain for AVR found in Debian packages (e.g. so it is available on, Ubuntu, Raspbian, OSH via brew, Windows via Windows Subsystem for Linux).
+ATmega328P based controller board with options for DIN mounts and 3.5mm pluggable connections.
+Eight digital I/O (10, 11, 12, 13, 14*, 15*, 16*, 17*) with level shift, the last four (*) are also analog channels (ADC0, ADC1, ADC2, ADC3).
+Four 22mA current source used with loop sensors are available with enables (5, 6, 3, 4).
+One 17mA current source for a pulse sensor and it has an enable (7).
+ICP1 is pulled down when enough current (>7mA) arrives from the pulse sensor.
+Alternate power input may be enabled (9), and power to the shield VIN pin may be disabled (2).
+Power with 7 thru 36V DC.

+The ATmega328p can be programmed with the GCC based toolchain for AVR found in Debian packages (e.g. so it is available on, Ubuntu, Raspbian, Mac via brew, Windows via Windows Subsystem for Linux).
 Bootloader options include [optiboot] and [xboot].
 Serial bootloaders can't change the hardware fuse setting which reduces programming errors that can accidentally brick the controller.
 Note that [optiboot] clears the watchdog so it will not get stuck in a watchdog loop.

 [optiboot]: https://github.com/Optiboot/optiboot
 [xboot]: https://github.com/alexforencich/xboot